fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 WHERE "note". "important" = true AND "note". "content" LIKE '%database%';
 ```

-Another bug in our application is that if we make a request to http://localhost:3001/api/notes, i.e. we want all the notes, our implementation will cause the query to cause an unnecessary wheren, which (depending on the implementation of the database engine) may unnecessarily affect the query execution time:
+There is still such a beauty flaw in our application that if we make a request http://localhost:3001/api/notes, i.e. we want all the notes, our implementation will cause a unnecessary where in the query, which may (depending on the implementation of the database engine) unnecessarily affect the query efficiency:

 ```sql
 SELECT "note". "id", "note". "content", "note". "important", "note". "date", "user". "id" AS "user.id", "user". "name" AS "user.name"